BIOP/ijp-imagetoatlas/index.md

 It has been developed by the [BioImaging & Optics Platform](https://www.epfl.ch/research/facilities/ptbiop/) at EPFL.
 This page contains the documentation of ABBA (installation and usage).
 If you require additional help, please post your question on the [image.sc](https://forum.image.sc) forum  and tag your question / issue with `#fiji` and `#abba`.
 If you are already a user of ABBA, you can also click on `Help > Ask for help in the forum` directly from the plugin.

-To test this plugin, we provide a dataset that consists a several sections of a single animal, with two fluorescent channels : DAPI and a nearly autofluorescent one.
+To test this plugin, we provide a dataset that consists of several sections of a single animal, with two fluorescent channels : DAPI and a nearly autofluorescent one.
 This dataset has been kindly provided by Bianca A. Silva, from [Johannes Gräff lab](https://www.epfl.ch/labs/graefflab/) at EPFL.

 * [Sample sections  (Zenodo repository, 21 Gb) ](https://doi.org/10.5281/zenodo.4715656)
 * [Downsampled sections  (GDrive, 0.4 Gb) ](https://drive.google.com/file/d/1OVb860hy-UZSSXa_u9drWiPKEunWT_a7/view?usp=sharing)